 Initial Classification: The student’s initial residence classification occurs during the admission application process when the student is first admitted to a community college or UNC institution.

 Reclassification: A student, accepted for admission, who is initially classified as a nonresident and believes he or she meets the requirements of G.S.
-116-143.1, -143.3, or any other applicable laws and regulations may request a reclassification review by the institution.
+116-143.1, -143.3, or any other applicable laws and regulations may request a reclassification by completing the RDS process.
 The request for reclassification may be submitted either in direct response to the initial classification (if the student believes the initial classification is erroneous), or at a future time if the student has experienced a change in circumstances that he or she believes makes him or her eligible for in-state resident status.
 Students must submit requests for reclassification in accordance with approved procedures and application deadlines.
 The institution will not assume responsibility for initiating such an inquiry independently.

 Residency Reclassification Application Deadlines.
 Except for deadlines set out in the General Statutes, institutions (undergraduate or graduate) may set their own deadlines so long as they are not inconsistent with the deadlines.
 The deadline to submit the reclassification application along with all supporting documentation cannot be later than the 10th business day of the term for which the student is seeking residency reclassification.
 All conditions necessary for achieving in-state status must still be satisfied prior to the beginning of the academic term for which the student is seeking reclassification.
 It is the student’s responsibility to provide the documentation necessary to support his or her claims for in-state residency for tuition purposes by the applicable deadlines.